anthill/blog/_drafts/device-agnostic-bladder.markdown

 ![Yeah, he's teasing you]({{ site.baseurl }}/assets/article_images/device-agnostic-bladder/Bruxelles_Manneken_Pis.jpg "Manneken Pis in Brussels, Belgium.
 Myrabella / Wikimedia Commons / CC-BY-SA-3.0")

 2) you're hanging out with friends at your favorite pub, drinking quite a few beers.
-From the second pint on, you've been going to the toilets every half hour, because, well, ... beers.
+From the second pint on, you've been going to the toilets every half hour, because, well... beers.
 Now you're on your way home, and it's already been half an hour since you last peed.

 ![Drink responsibly !]({{ site.baseurl }}/assets/article_images/device-agnostic-bladder/Beer_newcastle.jpg "Beer, A pint of beer...Barcamp North East 2 Sunday evening, Drink.
 Author: Tim Dobson.
 Wikipedia Commons")